Now freely downloadable worldwide, as a protest against censorship

 “Mr Giltay has written an impressive book about his experiences.
 Many MPs agree with me that the Minister of Defence owes him a proper answer.”

-Sadet Karabulut, Member of Parliament (2017), prior to the unanimous decision of the Parliamentary Defence Committee that the minister had to respond
+Sadet Karabulut, Member of Parliament (2017), prior to the unanimous decision of the Parliamentary Defence Committee that the Minister had to respond

 🇳🇱 Source:vimeo.com/462739433?texttrack=en (excerpt from Hart van Nederland )